Follow the money

 German taxpayers subsidise 98% of faith-based social services

-Few know that social service employees of German religious organisations number almost 2½ million or that the German churches pay for less than 2% of their “good works”, with the taxpayer left to foot the rest of the bill.
-This is revealed in an important essay, available in English for the first time, by Dr. Carsten Frerk, an authority on church finances.
+Few know that social service employees of German religious organisations number almost 2½ million.
+And most Germans themselves have no idea that their churches pay for less than 2% of their “good works”, with the taxpayer left to foot the rest of the bill.
+This is revealed in an important essay, available in English for the first time, by Dr. Carsten Frerk, an authority on German church finances.

 Only the budget of the diocese, (funded by the “church tax” on its members), is public.
 The rest, accumulated over centuries and invested widely, forms a shadow budget, known only to the bishop and his closest associates, and not reviewed by the tax authorities.
 Despite cash assets estimated at about €50 billion, the Church is cutting back its own small contribution to its “good works”, threatening many with closure.
 (Spiegel, 14 June 2010)